KMaithri/How-well-do-you-know-me-quiz/README.md

-This is a friends quiz for the people who know me well
+This is a CLI quiz app made using Node js.
+This can be shared with friends to find out who know me well.